carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 --------------------------------------------------------------------------

 ## [TAG INVILLIA]
-> 1. Se você tivesse que escolher entre RabbitMQ e Kafka para um novo sistema, quais critérios levaria em consideração?
+> 1. Se você tivesse que escolher entre RabbitMQ e Kafka para um novo sistema, quais critérios levaria em consideração?<br>
-> Quais cenários favorecem cada tecnologia e por quê?
+> Quais cenários favorecem cada tecnologia e por quê? <br>
-> Explique também as principais diferenças entre filas e tópicos em sistemas de mensageria.
+> Explique também as principais diferenças entre filas e tópicos em sistemas de mensageria.<br>
 >
-> When I need to choose between RabbitMQ and Kafka, I first look at the type of communication the system needs
+> When I need to choose between RabbitMQ and Kafka, I first:
+> - look at the type of communication the system needs
-> and the message volume.
-I also consider whether the team needs to reprocess events, what the expected latency is,
+> - and the message volume.
+> - I also consider whether the team needs to reprocess events, what the expected latency is,
 > and how the consumers are supposed to work.
 >
 > **RabbitMQ** is great when the system follows a more “do this now” style — tasks and commands.